Exercise Ball as Office Chair?

 But it’s not an office chair.

-In this post, I’m going to talk about how to get the most out of using your balance ball in the office, but first, let’s get a couple of things straight.
+In this post, I’m going to talk about how to get the most out of using your fit ball balance ball, exercise ball or yoga ball in the office, but first, let’s get a couple of things straight.

 GOOD DESK POSTURE THROUGH DYNAMIC STABILITY